Clys-man/next-tailwind-framermotion/README.md

 ## About Project
-In this project I developed an example web page, using some technologies, among them: NextJs, Tailwind CSS, Framer Motion and React.
+In this project I developed an example web page, using some technologies, among them: NextJs, Tailwind CSS, Framer Motion and React

 ## Autor